Performed by humans

 Sworn translation is widely used for international trade, business, political-economic purposes, migration and tourism.

-Literary translation consists of the translation of poetry, plays, literary books, literary texts, as well as songs, rhymes, literary articles, fiction novels, novels, short stories, poems, etc.
+Literary translation consists of the translation of poetry, plays, literary works, literary texts, as well as songs, rhymes, articles about literature, novels, short stories, poems, etc.